microcreathardware/cortexm_hardware/README.md

 2013/05/23

-This project for hardware of cortex!
+This project for hardware of cortexm!